aacfox/RMST/README.md

 For a more eleborate discussion you may directly follow to [the wiki](https://aacfox.github.io/RMST/).

 ## Introduction
 For I am Constantine, the 'C' ~~in C++~~ in my nickname!
 And this is my half-assed but whole-hearted attempt to understand and implement the mentioned algo.
-I can hardly explain why of all the probable topics I deem this the most exciting, so here we go.
+I can hardly explain myself why of all the probable topics I deem this the most exciting, so here we go.
 In the wild, there exist other deadly cool algos for the same purpose (which is finding MSTs[^1] of graphs, in case you forgot) but this one just rubs me the right way and was easier to comprehend and finally implement.
 [Others](./README.md#other-cool-mst-algos) are deterministic with time complexities being great always without degenerating in worst cases.
 [^1]: [Minimum spanning tree](https://en.wikipedia.org/wiki/Minimum_spanning_tree) (or minimum spanning forest - which is a more general notion).

 ## What it does
-Eats graph, poos its MSF[^1] in the same format!
+Eats graph, produces its MSF[^1] in the same format!

 ### Limitations so far
 [The program](./mst_generator.exe) supports only input files with `.csv` extension and formatted as ***edge list*** with ***semicolon*** as a delimiter and ***integral*** weights.
 See [example](./docs/wikipedia_graph.csv).
 To fulfill more complicated tasks source code provides more powerful tools not included in the executable ~~'cause of my lazy ass~~ to keep things simple and focus resources of humankind on [much bigger problem](./docs/CONTRIBUTING.md#tasks).

 ## Get started
-The simplest case:
+The simplest case (only for Windows):
 1. Place [program](./mst_generator.exe) AND your input files in the same folder or COPY a path to the desired location to the clipboard
 2. Run program.
    * If you chose the first option, proceed to step 3.